Israel’s DiA gets $14M to expand AI-driven ultrasound analysis – TechCrunch

 In the European Union, for example, the CE scheme — which sets out some health, safety and environmental standards for devices — can simply require a manufacturer to self declare conformity, without any independent verification they’re actually meeting the standards they claim, although some medical devices can require a degree of independent assessment of conformity under the CE scheme.
 But it’s not considered a rigorous regime for regulating the safety of novel technologies like AI.

-Hence the EU is now working on introducing an additional layer of conformity assessments specifically for applications of AI deemed ‘high risk’ — under the incoming Artificial Intelligence Act.
+Hence the EU is now working on introducing an additional layer of conformity assessments specifically for applications of AI deemed “high risk” — under the incoming Artificial Intelligence Act.

 Healthcare use-cases, like DiA’s AI-based ultrasound analysis, would almost certainly fall under that classification so would face some additional regulatory requirements under the AIA.
 For now, though, the on-the-table proposal is being debated by EU co-legislators and a dedicated regulatory regime for risky applications of AI remains years out of coming into force in the region.